UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    Aspects to check:
    * Plot the fields and verify that they are scientifically sensible and that packing precision is appropriate.
 This is a very time-consuming and tedious task and may need to be distributed across several people.
    * Is the model responding appropriately to any new forcing?
-   * For some runs where significant changes are being made to the diagnostic setup, it will be appropriate to process a sample of data with //mip_convert// to check that the output can be delivered to the ESGF. **todo: Instructions will be linked here.**
+   * For some runs where significant changes are being made to the diagnostic setup, it will be appropriate to process a sample of data with `CDDS` to check that the output can be delivered to the ESGF.
-1. When you are confident that everything is working and you have completed the QA checklist in the !ExperimentDocumentation page, assign the ticket to your main reviewer for "setup review".
+1. When you are confident that everything is working and you have completed the QA checklist in the !ExperimentDocumentation page, assign the ticket to your main reviewer for `setup review`.
    * In practice it will save time if the reviewer also looks at the model suite before you produce any test data.
    * Clearly the thoroughness of the review should vary from one experiment to another: if this experiment is very similar to another which has already been reviewed, then it may be sufficient to check that the job contains the expected differences.
 The DECK runs will be reviewed most thoroughly, and for individual MIPs it may make sense to have an in-depth review for the first experiments followed by a lighter touch for subsequent runs.
 1. If the reviewer finds a problem they should reject the ticket and assign it back to you for setup.
 When they are happy they should approve assign to you for running and monitoring.